 - Pelvic pain during physical intimacy or when your period isn’t present

-Sometimes life can’t be put on pause for menstrual cramps.
-Other times you’d rather be enjoying the simple moments with family and friends instead of being curled up in a ball.
+Why put life on hold for menstrual cramps when you can enjoy the simple moments with family and friends.
 By rolling out healthy living habits of staying in tune with your body, your doctor, and your self-care options, you’ll be prepped for some serious empowerment and the increased energy that can bring.